 Annex 5: Information Platforms

-In this context, the Ministry maintains stable measurement campaigns for wind and solar resources in the north of the country.
+The Ministry maintains stable measurement campaigns for wind and solar resources in the north of the country.
 In addition, it has implemented information platforms that allow the indirect evaluation of these resources by means of modeling tools, databases, territorial information and updated cadaster of the resources present in the country.
 Finally, information resources available for the estimation of water generation, through biomass and using sea energies are also presented in this section.

 This program of measurement of renewable resources began in 2006 with the National Energy Commission and then in 2010 with the Ministry of Energy.
 The objective of the campaign is to have a wind and solar energy survey to better understand the characteristics of these resources.
-As of January 2018, the Ministry of Energy maintains more than 80 stations for solar and wind radiation measurements.
-The data associated with each of these stations are open to the public (see Figure 10).

 The results of the measurements have confirmed that the Atacama Desert has one of the largest solar potential in the world, exceeding solar radiation levels of more than 30% in areas of Spain with high presence of generation projects solar.
 Horizontal global radiation is around 7 kWh / m² per day at most stations, or 2,600 kWh / m2 per year, and normal direct solar radiation (DNI) exceeds 3,000 kWh / m2 per year.